Immigration to Uruguay: Main immigration groups

 There is a very recent inflow of Latin Americans: Peruvians, Bolivians, Paraguayans, Venezuelans.
 The University of the Republic is free, which means that many Chilean students come to study in Uruguay.
 Many people from neighboring Argentina and Brazil, who frequently travel to Uruguay to spend their holidays, have chosen it as permanent residence.
 In a very recent trend, North Americans and Europeans are also choosing to retire in Uruguay.
 There are over 12,000 foreign workers from 81 countries registered in the Uruguayan social security.

 Immigrants tend to integrate into mainstream society, as several scholars have shown.

 Based on data from the 2011 census, currently there are about 77,000 immigrants in Uruguay and 27,000 returning Uruguayans.

 As of October 2014, Uruguay received a new flow of immigrants from Syria as a consequence of the Syrian Civil War.

 With the construction works of UPM pulp mills in Fray Bentos and later near Paso de los Toros, new small waves of immigrants have entered the country, in search of jobs.

 In recent years Uruguay has been experiencing the drama of stateless people.
 The Government has plans to diversify the reasons for obtaining visas to adapt to the new reality.

-Children

-About 1.3% of schoolchildren are foreigners, mostly from Brazil, Argentina, Spain, Venezuela, and the USA.
-A total of 62 countries are represented in Uruguayan schools.
+Culture

+Several cultural expressions characterize recent migrants.
+One of the most notable is gastronomy: ingredients such as mango, papaya, mandioca, yucca, are increasingly found in food shops.
+Recent migrants such as those from Venezuela serve their arepas, cachapas and empanadas.
+Cuban immigrants cook congri rice (with black beans), roasted port, yucca with sauce, buñuelos.
+Further, local sushi has more similarities with the Peruvian sort.

+Migrant influencers use social media such as YouTube try help the integration of immigrants.